-In a bachelor's degree program in this field, students are exposed to math, design and blueprint reading.
+In a bachelor's degree program in quality assurance, students are exposed to math, design and blueprint reading.
 Those enrolled in the master's degree program learn about such topics as supply chain management, ethics and reliability.
-Both programs include practical work like an internship or research project.
+Both programs include practical work like an internship or research project, and are commonly available online.
 Numerous certification options exist for graduates of these programs.
 Quality assurance degree programs can prepare students to work as quality specialists in health care, education, engineering, manufacturing, telecommunications and other industries that rely on product or service development processes.

 Bachelor's Degree in Quality Assurance

 Since the desire of industry professionals to augment their qualifications is often a focus of these programs, many are offered online or require little on-campus presence.
 Some programs may offer a 2-year curriculum for upper-level transfer students or working professionals, while others may offer more traditional 4-year programs for new undergraduate students.
 Programs can prepare students for careers in areas such as product management or design engineering, and can teach them management principles, statistics and systematic techniques to oversee efficiency, quality, consistency and overall flow of operations.
 Some programs offer concentration options for specialized study, which could include an area like measurement sciences.

 Most schools require high school transcripts, as well as transcripts from any previous collegiate work, for admission.
 In addition, individual quality assurance programs may have additional requirements, such as having successfully completed a college-level calculus course.

 Bachelor's degree programs in quality assurance are generally structured so that the fundamental math and science courses are taken first and subsequently built upon to cover the theory of quality and the methods and techniques of its application and practice.
 Many programs require a final project, capstone or internship, allowing students to gain practical quality control experience.
 Students can typically select several upper-level electives, which can allow them to take courses covering diverse material, including:

 - Blueprint reading